-For plan years beginning on or after January 1, 2014, non-grandfathered insured, small group plans may not impose deductibles higher than $2,000 for individual coverage or $4,000 for family coverage (indexed for inflation based on health insurance premiums).
+For plan years beginning on or after January 1, 2014, non-grandfathered, small group insured health plans may not impose deductibles higher than $2,000 for individual coverage or $4,000 for family coverage (indexed for inflation based on health insurance premiums).

 Note: The limit on deductibles only applies to certain types of health plans, such as major medical insurance.
 It does not apply to HIPAA excepted benefits, such as disability, cancer, hospital indemnity, or accident insurance.
 Click here for more information about the types of benefits that are exempt from the Health Care Reform plan design mandates.

 - Will higher deductibles be available for group plans offered through the state Health Insurance Exchanges?